Roboy/anthropomorphic-dexterous-robotic-hand/README.md

 # Install the Arduino Software

 Download the latest software at https://www.arduino.cc/en/Main/Software and install it.
+Connect your Microcontroller to your computer, choose the right port (tools - port) and the right board (tools - board).

 # Adafruit 16-Channel Servo Driver with Arduino